Anand Neelakantan

-Anand Neelakantan is one of India's top selling authors with more than 12 books to his credit.
-Anand is also a columnist, screenwriter, and public speaker.
-He is known for writing mythological fictions and has authored Twelve books in English and one in Malayalam.
-He has also written screenplays for popular television series in Hindi in various GEC and OTT platforms.
-He has been writing a column named Acute angle in the New Indian Express since 2017.
-Anand has acted in two Advertisement films and has also played the role of the antagonist Ettappa Naicker in the Doordarshan Television show Swaraj.
-He follows the style of telling stories based on the perspective of the antagonists or supporting characters of a larger work.
+Anand Neelakantan is an Indian novelist, columnist, screenwriter, and public speaker.
+One of India's best selling authors, He is known for writing mythological fiction and has authored 16 books in English and one in Malayalam.
+He has been writing a column in The New Indian Express since 2017.

+He follows the style of telling stories based on the perspective of the antagonists or supporting characters.
 His debut work Asura: Tale of the Vanquished (2012) was based on the Indian epic Ramayana, told from the perspective of Ravana—the first book in his Ramayana series.
 It was followed by series of books based on characters from Mahabharata and Baahubali.
-His books have been translated to different languages such as Tamil, Hindi, Malayalam, Telugu, Kannada, Marathi, Bengali, Gujarati, Assamese, English, and Indonesian.
-Anand has written screenplays for popular Hindi television serials like Siya Ke Ram in Star TV, Mahabali Hanuman in SONY TV, Chakravarthy Ashoka in Colors TV, Sarfarosh in Netflix, Swaraj in DD National etc.
+His books have been translated to different languages such as Tamil, Hindi, Malayalam, Telugu, Kannada, Marathi, Bengali, Gujarati, Assamese, English, Sinhalese, Burmese, Japense and Indonesian.
+Anand has written screenplays for Hindi television serials, such as Siya Ke Ram on Star TV, Mahabali Hanuman on Sony TV, Chakravarthy Ashoka on Colors TV, Sarfarosh on Netflix, Swaraj on DD National, Srimad Ramayan on Sony TV, among others.
+He has written the story for the OTT series TAJ on Zee5.
+Anand has acted in three advertisement films and has also played the role of Ettappa Naicker in the TV show Swaraj on Doordarshan.

-Asura was featured in the list of "100 books by Indian authors to read in a lifetime" by Amazon Books editors.
-The book has sold more than a million copies across the years.
-Three of his books have been shortlisted for Crossword Book Award during the respective years.
-He was listed as one among the "100 top celebrities in India" in 2015 and 2017 by Forbes India.
-Anand also writes a column for The New Indian Express on current affairs and his fortnightly column is called "Acute Angle".
+His Asura was featured in the list of "100 books by Indian authors to read in a lifetime" by Amazon Books editors.
+The book has sold more than a million copies over the years.
+Four of his books have been shortlisted for Crossword Book Award.
+He was listed as one among the "100 top celebrities in India" in 2015 and in 2017 by Forbes India.
+Anand also writes a column for The New Indian Express on current affairs and his fortnightly column is called Acute Angle and Travel column for Outlook Traveller known as compass.

 Early life

-He was born in Thripoonithura a village on the outskirts of Cochin in Kerala.
-Anand Neelakantan is an alumnus of Government Engineering College, Trichur in Kerala.
-He worked for Indian Oil Corporation from 1999 to 2022, before leaving the corporation for a full time career in writing.
+He was born in Thripoonithura, a town on the outskirts of Kochi in Kerala.
+Anand Neelakantan is an alumnus of Government Engineering College, Thrissur in Kerala.
+He worked for Indian Oil Corporation from 1999 to 2022, before leaving the corporation for a full-time career in writing.
 He draws cartoons for Malayalam magazines.
-He is married to Aparna Anand and they have two children: Ananya Anand and Abhinav Anand.
+He is married to Aparna Anand and they have two children, Ananya Anand and Abhinav Anand.